oldscienceguy/PebbleSDR/README.md

 ###Spectrum db Full Scale (FS)spinner
 This can be used to set the full scale value of the spectrum display, effectively increasing or decreasing the resolution.
 The default range is -120db (waterfall black) to -50db (waterfall red).
 If the Waterfall is washed out, increase the FS db displayed to -30.
 If no signals are visible, decrease the FS db displayed to -70.
 Easier to see when you try it than to explain

+###Spectum db Base Scale (BS) spiner
+This can be used to set the base value for the spectrum display.
+It is usually used to 'hide' the noise floor so that just the signals that are greater than the BS value are shown.

 ###Spectrum Updates Per Second (x/sec) spinner
 This can be used to speed up or slow down the spectrum display to match your preferences or the band being monitored.
 The range is 0 to 30, but 10 is usually a good default.
 Faster updates == more CPU, so if your computer is running 'hot' try slowing down the update rate.
 Note: If set to zero, the spectrum display is temporarily frozen and won't update again until you set a rate greater than zero.

-###Spectrum Span
+###Spectrum Zoom
 This is one of my favorite features and makes devices that support large bandwidth, like the rtl-sdr and AFEDRI, more useful.
 The problem with large bandwidths is that it can be difficult or impossible to see close signals.
 This can always be addressed by powering off the device, changing to a lower sample rate, and restarting, but that's very inconvenient.
-The Span control lets you smoothly zoom on the selected frequency and see a second Waterfall or Spectrum display with the smaller bandwidth and higher resolution.
+The Zoom control lets you smoothly zoom on the selected frequency and see a second Waterfall or Spectrum display with the smaller bandwidth and higher resolution.

-The zooming is very smooth, but as you get closer to the maximum you will suddenly see finer detail and resolution as the internal FFT switches to a separate zoom mode.
-Even with a 2mHz bandwidth, a 32khz span can be resolved.
+The selector has three choices
+**Off**: No Zoom
+**Spect**: Zoom using the same FFT and bin resolution as main display
+**HiRes**: Zoom using a dedicated FFT that typically has a bandwidth of approx 60kHz and therefore much higher resolution, especially when the main spectrum has a much larger bandwidth.

 The zoomed display always has the selected frequency in the center.
-Clicking in the zoomed display changes the frequency.
+Clicking on another signal in the zoomed display changes the frequency so that signal is now centered in the zoom display.

-Try sliding the Span control back and forth on a busy part of the band to see how it works.
+Try sliding the Zoom control back and forth on a busy part of the band to see how it works.

 ###Data Modems
 Pebble support plugin data modems.
 This feature is under development and only the Morse modem is currently functional.
 Data modems can be independently developed and distributed without requiring new builds of Pebble.
 Pebble looks in the 'plugins' directory on startup to build the menu.